 The number of places paid out will be 10% of the total number of anglers rounded down.
 For example, if there are 71 anglers for an event, we will pay out 7 places.
+From your entry fee, TourneyX and PayPal fees are paid, $5 is retained for the end of year Championship payouts, and the remainder is paid back to the anglers at the event.

-Tournament fees are nonrefundable.
-Anglers can use any type of man-powered boat (kayak, canoe, or SUP).
 Each angler must have a valid Indiana fishing license.

 Photo Standards—Digital photographs of each bass submitted to judges for scoring must meet these criteria: